Green tea has so many benefits for you, but I never could get my kids to drink it. Here’s a great recipe for iced tea for kids.

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #MeAndMyTea #CollectiveBias

 A few years ago we had a new family move in next door and they were from Germany.
 It was fun getting to know them.
-They were always fixing German food and letting us sample them.
+They were always making German food and letting us sample them.

 The mom and daughter were always carried around water bottles filled with tea and their little girl would always drink green tea.
 I thought it was really strange because I could never imagine my kids drinking tea.
 When I was little, I always thought it was bitter and never really liked it.
-I always was taking sip of my Grandma’s because she drank it all the time.
+I always was taking a sip of my Grandma’s because she drank it all the time.

 Iced Tea for Kids

-Can kids have green tea?
-Of course!
 My neighbor explained to me that there were a ton of different flavors and she knew I could come up with something the kids would like.
 This is great to give the kids after they’ve come in from playing and filling our water bottles when we’re headed to the neighborhood pool.
 Scroll down to learn how to make this great iced tea recipe your child will love.

 Green Tea Benefits

 I started experimenting and my children love this recipe.
 I love it because there is NO SUGAR and healthy.
 It’s a great replacement for soda and sports drinks so that means less tooth decay.
 Your dentist will love you.

 Some studies have shown drinking green tea helps and has many health benefits with memory, reducing certain cancers, heart disease, and lowering blood pressure and cholesterol.

 Green tea is different than herbal tea or black tea so you don’t want to substitute with this recipe.
 Chamomile tea is considered an herbal tea.